mars0i/bali/doc/ArchitectureNotes2.md

 Note that the calling out to Popco can all be contained in the NetLogo imitation routines, and in fact within that part of them that deals with the second channel.

+Question: What is neural net settling doing in this model?